misje/genericpacket/README.md

 GenericPacket GenericPacket::fromData(const QByteArray &data) /* or */
 GenericPacket GenericPacket::extractFromData(QByteArray &data)
 /* make sure that 'data' is large enough.
-Typically you do this by calling */ GenericPacket::hasCompletePacket() beforehand */
+Typically you do this by calling GenericPacket::hasCompletePacket() beforehand */
 ```

+## Limitations
+This is a simple piece of code and it does not provide checksum, preambles etc.
+It is not sufficient if you cannot trust the integrity of your data (if the
+transport does not provide any validity guarantee) or if you don't always get a
+packet header at the beginning of your data stream.